 - a.
-Final Agreement: the Parties sign (before witnesses) a final agreement ("Final Agreement"); - b.
-Collaborative Process ends with the lawyers: the process ends pursuant to the Lawyers' Participation Agreement, either by termination of the process by a lawyer or client or by withdrawal of a lawyer; or, - c.
+Resolution: resolution means the Parties have signed (before witnesses) a written agreement addressing all the issues in the dispute.
+Resolution includes an agreement addressing some but not all of the issues if the clients have agreed in writing that the remaining issues will not be resolved in the Collaborative Process ("Resolution"); - b.
+Collaborative Process ends with the Lawyers: the process ends pursuant to the Lawyers' Participation Agreement, either by termination of the process by a Lawyer or client or by withdrawal of a Lawyer; or, - c.
 Commencing Court Proceedings: a Party commences a court proceeding except in accordance with the Lawyers' Participation Agreement.